xocite/plktio/src/posts/2019/11-November/2019-11-17-freshening-your-debian-install.md

 tasksel install standard
 ```

-Don't forget to delete the old hostname in your sshd config as new keys were generated for the new install.
+Don't forget to delete the old entry in your local machine's sshd config as new keys were generated for the new install.

-You can remove the old LVM logical volume or use it to bring over missing configuration from the new install.
+You can remove the old LVM logical volume or use it to bring over any missing configuration from the new install.

 And with that, consider your Debian install refreshed!